Grab Logs

 - Do not add several logs into 1 paste.
 Always use a separate paste for each log!

 - Do not add any additional filters to the above commands.
-While you think that these might be useful, it often enough hides the most relevant information or context.
+While you think that these might be useful, it often enough hides the most relevant information or an important/useful context.

 Sensitive log files

-While there are several paste services which can encrypt your data the following is the recommended process for AXP.OS:
+While there are several paste services which can encrypt your data the following is the recommended process for AXP.OS users:

 - Set